 The public health service delivery system in Kenya comprises community units, primary care dispensaries and health centres, county (first and second) referral hospitals, and national (tertiary care) referral hospitals (Kazungu and Barasa, 2017; Kabia et al., 2022).
-The access to health services and health insurance is unequal, with poorer people having more limited access.
-Self-reported injured or sick persons in poorer households were less often diagnosed in a health facility than injured or sick members of richer households in 2015/16 (KIPPRA, 2020: 153-154).
+The availability of health facilities varies across urban and rural areas and the counties of Kenya, with implications for the degree of access to the services (see also KNBS 2023c).
+The access to health services and health insurance is unequal, with poorer people having more limited access.36 Self-reported injured or sick persons in poorer households were less often diagnosed in a health facility than injured or sick members of richer households in 2015/16 (KIPPRA, 2020: 153-154).
 It is likely that this is also related to the differential degree of coverage of health insurance in that year, which was 42% for the highest income quintile - ten times that of the lowest income quintile (ibid.; xxiii).
 Targeting of social assistance in health services was also weak, as the percentage of extremely poor persons who reported to have received free medical care was at 23% only marginally higher than for the rest of the population (KIPPRA, 2020: 154).